candide-guevara/programming_challenges/polycubes/REAME.md

 See https://github.com/noelle-crawfish/Enumerating-Polycubes

+## Results from hand written code

+### Python (single-threaded)

 The goal is to use numpy to remove as many for loops in python as possible.

-## Results from hand written code

 ```
 python3 count_cubes.py